anantn/anantn.github.io/talks/index.md

 ---
 layout: default
-title: Talks by Anant Narayanan
+title: Talks I've Given
 ---

-This page lists all the talks I've given, in reverse chronological order, along with links to slide decks.
-Videos are embedded where available.
+Here's a list of talks I've given, in reverse chronological order.
+Links to slide decks and videos are linked where possible.

 Slides for most of these presentations are also available on [SlideShare](http://www.slideshare.net/anantn/) and